 How can Healthcare Students Breach HIPAA?

-There are many different way that a healthcare student can do something which leads to a HIPAA breach occuring.
+There are many different ways in which healthcare students can do something that violates HIPAA.
 With adequate training almost all of these breaches could have been avoided.

-- An unauthorized person obtained access to the Oklahoma State University Center for Health Sciences (OSUCHS) computer network and potentially downloaded files holding billing information of Medicaid subscribers in 2017.
+- An unauthorized person obtained access to the Oklahoma State University Center for Health Sciences (OSUCHS) computer network and potentially downloaded files that included billing information of Medicaid recipients in 2017.

-- Breaches involving unauthorized access to PHI or EHRs: A report has indicated that students who have been trained to use EHRs are breaching HIPAA by continuing to track patients after they have finished treating them.
-A survey conducted by JAMA Internal Medicine as part of a research projects found that 96.1% of medical students admitted that they had previously used EHRs to track former patients.
+- Breaches involving unauthorized access to PHI or EHRs: A report claims that students who have been trained to use EHRs are breaching HIPAA by continuing to track patients after they have finished treating them.
+A survey conducted by JAMA Internal Medicine as part of a research project found that 96.1% of medical students admitted that they had previously used EHRs to track former patients.

-- Breaches involving sharing details in a phishing attack: A phishing attack at Augusta University lead to an unauthorized individual illegally obtaining access to the email accounts of two employees in July 2017.
+- Breaches involving divulging credentials in response to phishing emails: A phishing attack at Augusta University lead to an unauthorized individual illegally obtaining access to the email accounts of two employees in July 2017.
 An investigation confirmed access to the employees’ email accounts was gained between April 20-21, 2017.
 This was not the first time that individuals at Augusta University were tricked by phishing scams.
-A similar breach took place in September 2016 and lead to data being exposed.
+A similar breach took place in September 2016 and led to data being exposed.

-- Breaches involving lost or stolen computing devices: In 2017 one of the largest data breaches was recorded Washington State University when an unencrypted hard drive containing the data of more than 1 million individuals was stolen.
+- Breaches involving lost or stolen computing devices: In 2017, one of the largest data breaches was reported by Washington State University.
+An unencrypted hard drive containing the data of more than 1 million individuals was stolen.
 The drive held personally identifiable information of participants in its research programs related to students and college graduates.
 The database on the drive was used to track students after graduation and contained data from 1998 to 2013.
 Data stored on the drive included names, addresses and Social Security numbers.

 Conclusion: Providing Healthcare Students with Comprehensive HIPAA Training is Vital

-HIPAA training for healthcare students can help to eliminate the possibility of a HIPAA breach occurring as a result of a lack of knowledge in relation to how PHI can be handled, while also resulting in students having a better chance of securing full-time employment due to the additional data privacy skills that they have acquired.
+HIPAA training for healthcare students can help to eliminate the possibility of a HIPAA breach occurring as a result of a lack of knowledge.
+It can also result in students having a better chance of securing full-time employment due to the data protection skills they have acquired.

-It is important for those creating and devising student curriculum and training courses to include a comprehensive HIPAA training course as part of the education provided to healthcare students.
+It is important for those creating and conducting the student curriculum to include a comprehensive HIPAA training course as part of the education they provide to healthcare students.